geier/pycarddav/README.rst

 ----
 27.01.2012: pyCardDAV v0.3.3_ released:
   **New** sabredav/owncloud support, thanks Davide Gerhard.

+  Fixes a bug where properties with no type parameters were not printed.

   This release also fixes a small database bug.

   The config file has a new entry (*davserver*) which you can set to either davical or sabredav (depending on your CardDAV server).